jdwx/iproxy/README.md

 }
 ```

+To an external user, DecoratedFoo will act as if it has inherited from
+whatever IFoo-implementing class you pass in as the argument to the constructor.

 The proxy generator will attempt to preserve the `namespace`, `declare`,
 and `use` statements (but not `use function` or `use const`) from the original
 file.